-Intellectual property that results from the efforts of a full or part-time employee, student, or outside consultant carried out while in the employment of, or under contract or agreement of any kind with the college and that is produced or brought about in any fashion with the aid of the college's facilities, staff, resources, or through funds administered by the college shall be considered to be the property of the college.
-The college will not collect revenue derived from the creation and production of intellectual property.
+Intellectual property that results from the efforts of a full or part-time employee, student, or outside consultant carried out while in the employment of, or under contract or agreement of any kind with, the College and that is produced or brought about in any fashion with the aid of the College's facilities, staff, resources, or through funds administered by the College shall be considered to be the property of the College.
+The College will not collect revenue derived from the creation and production of intellectual property.

-Central Carolina Community College may release or share its rights of ownership of intellectual property.
-However, Central Carolina Community College will retain a royalty-free license to use this intellectual property for educational purposes.
-Central Carolina Community College will be granted a nonexclusive perpetual license to use any part of any category mentioned above without charge to the college.
+Central Carolina Community College may release or share its rights of ownership of Intellectual Property.
+However, Central Carolina Community College will retain a royalty-free license to use this Intellectual Property for research and education.
+Central Carolina Community College will be granted a nonexclusive perpetual license to use any part of any category mentioned above without charge to the College.
 Such developed property includes materials and objects developed for or as the result of an instructional exercise.
 Employees or students who engage in such development activities will retain their rights to continue to use the intellectual property even if when they are no longer associated with Central Carolina Community College.

-Prior to the development of intellectual property, an employee or student who plans to develop the product may enter into a written agreement with the college.
-The president or designee, with approval from the Board of Trustees, may enter into a written agreement with an employee or student for an equitable arrangement for joint ownership or reimbursement to the college for its costs and support.
-In all such cases, the agreement shall provide that the college will have a perpetual license.
+Prior to the development of Intellectual Property, an employee or student who plans to develop the product may enter into a written agreement with the College.
+The President or designee, with approval from the Board of Trustees, may enter into a written agreement with an employee or student for an equitable arrangement for joint ownership or reimbursement to the College for its costs and support.
+In all such cases, the agreement shall provide that the College will have a perpetual license.

-Intellectual property created by an employee or student of the college when the employee or student created the intellectual property outside of the course or scope of his/her employment and without the support or resources of the college is considered independent work.
-This work is the result of an individual initiative, not a product of the employee's job duties, produced on time outside of the employee's job responsibilities, and without the funds, resources, or facilities of the college.
+Intellectual property created by an employee or student of the College when the employee or student created the intellectual property outside of the course or scope of his/her employment and without the support or resources of the College is considered independent work.
+This work is the result of an individual initiative, not a product of the employee's job duties, produced on time outside of the employee's job responsibilities, and without the funds, resources, or facilities of the College.

-In the case of students, intellectual property produced through individual initiative without the use of significant resources as a part of a student's coursework in a Central Carolina Community College class for which the student has paid tuition and fees ordinarily belongs to the student.
+In the case of students, Intellectual Property produced through individual initiative without the use of significant resources as a part of a student's coursework in a Central Carolina Community College class for which the student has paid tuition and fees ordinarily belongs to the student.
 This includes papers, artistic and musical works, and other creative works made by students in the instructional process.
-In situations when student works are made during the course of employment at Central Carolina Community College, or significant use of college resources were used, the ownership of such work is assigned to the college.
+In situations when student works are made during the course of employment at Central Carolina Community College, or significant use of college resources were used, the ownership of such work is assigned to the College.

-Any work which could result in a challenge to intellectual property rights must be reviewed by the college president or designee, and if necessary, a written agreement must be filed.
+Any work which could result in a challenge to intellectual property rights must be reviewed by the College President or designee, if necessary, a written agreement must be filed.
 Disputes about the ownership of intellectual property requires the parties to first endeavor to negotiate in good faith.
 Disputes that cannot be resolved are to be addressed by the due process policies of the Central Carolina Community College Board of Trustees.